 9) Take a tour with tasting in a wine cellar

+At this point on the list (number 9 of the 15 things to do in Porto), its time for a glass of wine.
 Vila Nova de Gaia is an independent municipality but has grown to blend with the city of Porto, and it has one of the biggest tourist attractions: the famous Port wine cellars!
-Also, it has beautiful views of the river and the colorful houses.
+Also, it has beautiful views of the Douro river and the colorful houses.

 If you wanna join us, we do go as a group on a wine tour from Cats Hostel. 🍷 We’ll tell you everything you need to know about the development and maturation of wine, and yes, obviously, you can also drink!
 If you prefer to venture on your own, you have several hundred-year-old wineries to choose from: Ramos Pinto, Calém, Sandemans.
 You can do a self-guided tour and learn about the history of the winery and its evolution over time.